 Near 1944 as FDR brought the nation through the waning days of WWII, FDR’s daughter arranged visits with his once-lover Lucy Mercer behind Eleanor’s back.
 On six occasions, FDR spent time with Lucy Mercer, she herself now a married woman, at the White House while Eleanor was away.
 Her daughter knew the entire time.

 Eleanor is buried at Hyde Park in New York, where her and Franklin spent much of their life.
-She is buried next to Franklin, a man she couldn’t trust or love and a man who forced her into doing thing she didn’t want to do.
+She is buried next to Franklin, a man she couldn’t trust or seemingly love and a man who forced her into doing thing she didn’t want to do.

 She lost her mother, father and siblings early in life.
 She grew up alone with the support of some distant relatives.
 She got caught up in a career she didn’t care much for, but tried to make the best of it.
 She married a man she once loved, but who later left her for another woman and then returned and used her for political gain.
 Her own daughter would later facilitate the affairs again behind her back and she’d be buried next to her loveless husband because she had no where else to go.